 5. The Principles of Contact, eye contact and touch

-6. Touch and Attention
+6. The Principles Regarding Touch and Attention

 7. The Principle of Confidentiality

 The Principles #2, Choice through #7 Confidentiality, listed above, were the original principles that I stated at the beginning of each workshop stated for years.
 We’ve long observed in BEBA and About Connections that if these original principles are functional in a family or small group, Mutual Support and Cooperation is the result.
 In 2009, I decided to begin naming Mutual Support and Cooperation first when presenting them in the WS Workshops and family sessions.
 Among the consequences of naming this principle first is that the groups routinely develop harmonic resonance and more trust sooner.
 Moreover, the length of sessions became more consistently 2 ½ to 3 ¼ hours long.